 And little boys watch little girls and women, including their mom, be discriminate against every Sunday.
 They learn.

 All while the preacher, the elders, and church members proclaim “love” for others, “love for one another,” “equal” before God, treating others as your “neighbor,” treat others “as yourself,” worshiping God with “all” your heart, soul, and mind, ….

 What do those actions, on display every Sunday, communicate about how people ought to be treated?
-What do those actions communicate about what the preacher, the elders, and church members mean when they use those same words?
+What do those actions communicate about what the preacher, the elders, and church members mean when they use those same words to discuss race?
 The children learn.

-Actions towards women and girls and defense of how they are treated in the church has badly mangled and re-defined the language of love, equality, and similar concepts in the Churches of Christ and other complementarian and traditionalist churches to include support of individual and systemic discrimination against people based on an immutable characteristic, sex.
+Actions toward women and girls and defense of how they are treated in the church have badly mangled and re-defined the language of love, equality, and similar concepts in the Churches of Christ and other complementarian and traditionalist churches to include support of individual and systemic discrimination against people based on an immutable characteristic, sex.

 And now, at a crucial time, the use of such language by Churches of Christ preachers and members when discussing discrimination based on another immutable characteristic, race, often sounds hypocritical and hollow.

 Please share this article (share buttons below).

 If you would like to be notified of other articles on the Churches of Christ and similar topics, please sign up to follow Authentic Theology by “Liking” on Facebook here — https://www.facebook.com/AuthenticTheology/ — or sign up to follow Authentic Theology by e-mail at the top or bottom of this page.

 Sources & Notes